atillavarga/atillavarga.github.io/_projects/5_project.md

     Our custom setup for dissolving gold with chlorine gas.
 </div>

 The reaction took place via adding dropwise hydrochloric acid to potassium permanganate to generate Chlorine gas.
-The gas was then bubbled into a flask of gold pelets in water at room temperature.
+The gas was then bubbled into a flask of gold pellets in water at room temperature.
 The excess unreacted chlorine gas was bubbled through a solution of sodium thiosulfate and water to consume any remaining gas.
 The reaction took a few hours, but we ended up with solution of gold chloride that we could use for the rest of the synthesis.

 <div class="row justify-content-center">